UMBCSAD/UMBCSAD.github.io/greenbank.md

 This should bring you to your user account page.
 Feel free to customize it and give yourself a job title or phone number or something, I guess.
 (Don't add your address unless you want the entirety of SAD visiting your house.)

-Once you've changed your password, disconnect your VPN connection and try logging back in.
+Once you've changed your password, disconnect your VPN, then try re-connecting.
 This time you can check the box to save your password, if you're comfortable with that.
 VPN connection should now take no longer than 5-10 seconds, since all you have to do is right click > Connect. **We're all done!**

 ### Further Steps